 How to help someone who is bereaved

-It is often hard to know what to say to someone who has been recently bereaved and the temptation can be to avoid the person for fear of saying ‘the wrong thing’.
+It is often hard to know what to say to someone who has recently been bereaved, and with social distancing and people forced into self-isolation, it can be even harder to know how to help.

 Sometimes when I say I’m OK, I want someone to look me in the eyes, HUG me tight and say ‘I know you’re not’.